Layr-Labs/incredible-squaring-avs/README.md

 }
 ```

 Here is the response calculation logic, and it would be the place to change if wanted to respond the cubed number instead.
-Note that the Response struct includes the number square because is parte of the Task manager, that should be modified too.
+Note that the Response struct includes the number square because is parte of the Task Manager, that should be modified too.

 After the ProcessNewTaskCreatedLog function, that response is signed (in `SignTaskResponse`), and sent to the bls aggregation service in the goroutine executing the function `SendSignedTaskResponseToAggregator()`.
 That function makes a call to the `ProcessSignedTaskResponse` method of aggregator (through rpc), that redirects the signed response to the bls aggregation service.